marvin-hinkley-vortx/pokemon-connector/README.md

-# pokemon-connector
+# PokeAPI Connector
-A Google Data Studio conncetor for the Pokemon API
+A Google Data Studio connector for PokeAPI, a premier source of programmatic Pokemon.
+This is a learning exercise, so don't expect it to be perfect.